 That’s because they don’t fly very fast.
 As well as they don’t carry a whole lot more cargo than a large helicopter.
 Where they really excel is in the cool renderings department.

-Enter OPEN Architecture, which has provided some of the most creative and beautiful drawings of a hybrid hangar that you’re going to see this year. (h/t Arch Daily)
+Enter OPEN Architecture, which has provided some of the most creative and beautiful drawings of a hybrid green hangar.
+One that you’re going to see this year. (h/t Arch Daily)

-The firm was asked by China Electronics Technology Group to enter a competition to design a hangar for Maan Mountain in Auhui Province, China, according to Arch Daily.
+The firm was asked by China Electronics Technology Group to enter a competition to design a green hangar for Maan Mountain in Auhui Province, China.
+That’s according to Arch Daily.
 The scale of the project is enormous: the hangar requires clearances of 100 meters by 300 meters by 100 meters to house the massive hybrids.

 In conclusion, OPEN, working with engineers CABR, created a structure with an area of 79,500 square meters (about 855,000 square feet).
 So rather than create a massive corrugated metal structure.
 Let’s do the OPEN team created with a simulated hill and green roof.
 Thereby dotted by cuts that let in natural light.
 It’s does help with ventilation and manage rainwater.